Nitrous Oxide Inhalation Sedation

 We only work with board-certified anesthesiologists who specialize in providing anesthesia safely for children.

-If general anesthesia is the route we do take, rest assured all necessary treatment is completed in that one visit.
+If general anesthesia is the route we choose to take, rest assured all necessary treatment is completed in that one visit.